ThePillenwerfer/Mate-Classic-Icons/README.md

 Most icons will change immediately but a few, such as those in the Notification Area, only will after a reboot.

 The Start button has to be changed manually.
-Right click it then choose Preferences.
+For older versions of Mate right click it then choose Preferences.
 Delete the contents of the 'Button text' box then click on the box next to the words 'Button icon:'.
 Now navigate to /usr/share/icons/mate-classic/Misc or ~/.icons/Mate-Classic-Icons-master/Misc and choose Start.png — again you may have to press Ctrl-h to make it show.

+Sadly this has changed recently.
+Now the icon will change automatically but the text next to it will stay the same.
+If you want it to say "Start" instead of "Menu" right click it and then choose Preferences and change it in the 'Button text' box.
+It still won't look as good as it used to though.

 # SUPPORT